Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/objective_functions.rst

 for multi-objective functions.
 Thus, a typical single objective function has as type signature ``AbstractObjectiveFunction< RealVector, double >`` and a multi objective function ``AbstractObjectiveFunction< RealVector, RealVector >``.
-The following two typedfs are used throughout hark to make the distinction clear:
+The following two typedefs are used throughout hark to make the distinction clear:

 =================================   ===============================================================================
 Typedef                             Description